Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Related Work

 \section{Related Work}

 Geometric LiDAR odometry algorithms rely on aligning point clouds by solving a nonlinear least-squares problem that minimizes the error across corresponding points and/or planes.
 To find point/plane correspondences, methods such as the iterative closest point (ICP) algorithm \cite{besl1992method, chen1992object} or Generalized-ICP (GICP) \cite{segal2009generalized} recursively match entities until alignment converges to a local minimum.
 Slow convergence time is often observed when determining correspondences for a large set of points, so \textit{feature}-based methods \cite{zhang2014loam, shan2018lego, shan2020lio, shan2021lvi, pan2021mulls, xu2021fast, nguyen2021miliom, ye2019tightly} attempt to extract only the most salient data points, e.g., corners and edges, in a scan to decrease computation time.
-However, the efficacy of feature extraction is highly dependent on specific implementation.
-Moreover, useful points are often discarded resulting in inaccurate estimates and maps.
+However, useful points are often discarded as the efficacy of feature extraction is highly dependent on specific implementation.
 Conversely, \textit{dense} methods \cite{palieri2020locus, tagliabue2020lion, chen2022direct, xu2022fast, reinke2022iros} directly align acquired scans but often rely heavily on aggressive voxelization---a process that can alter important data correspondences---to achieve real-time performance.